kaizen-ai/kaizenflow/docs/Signing_up_for_Sorrentum.md

 - Subscribe to the [Telegram channel](https://t.me/+vqpTYvfgJRc3NzQx)

 - On-boarding Tasks
-  - The contributor goes through the particular checklist from the issue assigned to them one-by-one, marking each item as done when **it's actually done**.
+  - Once the invitation is accepted, an issue will be created by the title `On-board \<YOUR FIRST NAME LAST NAME\> Aka <YOUR GITHUB_HANDLE>`.
+If not assinged, assign it to yourself and go through the particular checklist from the issue one-by-one, marking each item as done when **it's actually done**.